jkoschma/genexplain-platform/docs/source/Workflows.md

 The enriched motifs found by MEALR (tracks) will be filtered by the column Coefficient.
 The default **Filter by Coefficient** is set to have 75% of true discovery rate, TDR.
 For 90% TDR, you can set this field to 0,270 and for 50% TDR to 0.05593.
 The filtered sited are used for the resulting visualization on genome browser.

-A result folder ([result example][FantomTissue result]) is generated and contains several tables and tracks.
+A result folder is generated and contains several tables and tracks.
 The identified enriched transcription factor binding sites (TFBSs) are present in a summary table ([result example][FantomTissue summary]) and can be visualized in the genome browser as a track ([result example][FantomTissue track]) as well as the generated promoter tracks with the tissue specific TSSs ([result example][FantomTissue2 track]).
 The potential transcription factors are given in a final Ensembl table ([result example][FantomTissue TFs]) with annotated GeneSymbol IDs and a short description.

-[FantomTissue result]:
 [FantomTissue summary]:
 [FantomTissue track]:
 [FantomTissue track]:
 [FantomTissue TFs]: